Free roller door / industrial door inspection checklist

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full roller door inspection form (PDF-ready).
+See the first part of the roller door / industrial door inspection checklist below.
+Download the full version above.

 A roller door inspection checklist is a structured form used by maintenance personnel to assess the condition and safe operation of an industrial roller door, sectional panel door or high-speed door.
 The checklist covers the physical structure (panels/slats, tracks, springs, seals), the drive and motor system, the control panel, safety devices (photocell sensors, safety edge, limit switches), manual emergency operation, locks and security, and signage.
 Regular documented inspections reduce the risk of unexpected failure, protect people working near the door from injury caused by faulty safety devices, and support planned maintenance scheduling.
 This template uses a simple Pass / Fail / N/A format and includes space for defects, corrective actions and sign-off.

-Benefits of using a roller door inspection checklist
+Benefits of using this roller door / industrial door inspection checklist

 - Safety: verify that photocell sensors and safety edges are functioning before workers and vehicles rely on them.